3d-ryan/portfolio/README.md

 there are several areas for improvement.

 ## Multi Tab/Window Testing
 We can capture screenshots for multiple tabs with Playwright by default.
-Unfortunately all screenshots will simply be named 'screenshot'.
-It is much more helpful for debugging test failures to have named screenshots for each tab we are working with:
+Unfortunately all screenshots will be named 'screenshot'.
+This makes the report less clear, and debugging more difficult.
+Having each tab or window named improves the report:

 ![Multi Tab Screenshots Image](/resources/multiTabScreenshot.png)